TT-ReBORN/Georgia-ReBORN/README.md

 ![Library](https://github.com/TT-ReBORN/Georgia-ReBORN-resources/blob/master/03_Georgia_Reborn_Library_Animation.webp)

 In the biography you can change options via top menu Options > Biography or you can use the context menu.<br />
 There are 4 different biography layouts to choose from, top is the default.
-There is also an automatic lyric fetcher<br />
+There is also an automatic lyric fetcher.<br />
-using the Lyric Show 3 ( by The vern ) and Multisource component ( by veksha ).
-Synced lyrics will be highlighted<br />
-with a theme color, unsynced lyrics have the default white text color.
+Synced lyrics will be highlighted with a theme color, unsynced lyrics have the default white text color.<br />

 ![BiographyLyrics](https://github.com/TT-ReBORN/Georgia-ReBORN-resources/blob/master/04_Georgia_Reborn_Biography_And_Lyrics_Animation.webp)